 29 June 2018

-DESIS acquires image data in 235 closely-spaced channels from the visible to the infrared regions of the spectrum (between 400 and 1000 nanometres).
+DESIS acquires image data on 235 closely spaced channels from the visual to the infrared spectrum (between 400 and 1000 nanometers).

 DLR (CC-BY 3.0).

-The DLR Earth Sensing Imaging Spectrometer (DESIS) environment and resource monitoring system will send a wide range of data to Earth.
+The DESIS (DLR Earth Sensing Imaging System Spectrometer) environmental and resource monitoring system will send a wide range of data to Earth.